lucasppimentel/TW2-Bot/README.md

- That's the first version of the code, it looks more like a test, it still needs some improvement, both in intelligence and in coding, I'm still using the time package to compensate for the internet delay, further more I'll implement wait.until commands, wich should solve the crashing problems.
+ That's the first version of the code, it looks more like a test, it still needs some improvement, both in intelligence and in coding, I'm still using the time package to compensate for the internet delay, I have some other ideas on how to solve the problem, and I'll implement them in the next version.